molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_3_to_4.md

 Go to your armadillo website.
 Is the version in the left top corner updated?
 This means the update was successful.

-## 7. Update profiles
+## 7. Update containers

-Login into the website and go to the profiles tab.
-Here two profiles should be listed: `default` and `xenon`.
+Login into the website and go to the containers tab.
+Here two containers should be listed: `default` and `xenon`.
-Any other profiles can be removed.
+Any other containers can be removed.

 1. Edit the default profile.
 2. Change the "image" to `datashield/rock-base:latest` and save.